 ABOUT THE TRIP

-Early in the morning we continue our trip by going to Mundaka.
+Early in the morning, we continue our trip by going to Mundaka.
 It is home to one of the longest left-hand waves in the world.
-After this we are visiting one more place from Game of thrones – Zumaia.
+After this, we are visiting one more place from Game of thrones – Zumaia.
 That rocky beach seen in the show is called Itzurun.
 The unusual flush rock formations that stretch in Zumaia have long been a popular attraction for geologists and landscape photographers.

 Day at San Sebastian – What is not to love about this majestic city on the Cantabrian Sea?
 The city is famous for its white sand beaches.
 La Concha, the most beautiful urban beach in Europe, Its boardwalk is lined by an ornate white railing that has become a symbol of the city.
 In more recent years, San Sebastián has gained significant press for its cuisine.
 The city alone has 15 Michelin stars spread across 7 restaurants.

 San Sebastián is also famous for its pintxos.
 And the best place to go to try some of them is the Parte Vieja.
-This charming old city center is famous for having the highest concentration of bars in the world.
+This charming old city centre is famous for having the highest concentration of bars in the world.
 This is where the pintxo is king and the food is taken very seriously.

 After spending the day at San Sebastian we will prepare to go back to Barcelona.
 We are planning to arrive at the same place where we started around 23:30.